pyrochlore/obsidian-tracker/README.md

 ## Installation
 1. Download Obsidian from [Obsidian Official Site](https://obsidian.md/).
-2. From the panel in Settings (icon at the buttom left corner)->Options->Community plugins, set the safe mode to off.
+2. In panel Settings (from the icon at the buttom left corner)-> Options -> Community plugins, set 'safe mode' to off.
 3. In the 'Community plugins' section, click 'Browse' and find this plugin by name 'Tracker'
-4. Press button 'Install' then you can start tracking
+4. Press button 'Install', scroll down to the bottom of section 'Installed plugins', and enable the Tracker plugin.
+5. Engoy tracking.

 ## Usage
 1. Have some tags or texts you want to track in dialy notes.